a8977338/dfpadsenseoptimiser/_posts/2011-11-30-5OptimizingGoogleAdSense.md

 With this variation the same ad would be placed in the _bottom_ position instead of the _top_ one.

+There are many ways to achieve the same thing so you might want to experiment to find a solution that is more suitable to your situation.
+Javascript skill are required!

 ### Google Analytics<a name="analytics">&nbsp;</a>

 default integration vs optimizer setup